lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## A STEM approach to defining and defending against nihilism

+## Mappability and dynamics of signals perception and learning with presentation and definition of mandates and choices

 ##  STEM, Context, and Measurement vs. Nihilism, Disinformation & Collapse

 ## Process & the Hypothetico-Deductive Method